Dagmawiy/euroaccident/README.md

 - cd into project front-end root like so cd/euro/client
 - npm install
+- Obs if you have problems with starting up the project run this command before npm start export NODE_OPTIONS=--openssl-legacy-provider
 - npm start

 You web browser will open with the front page of the assignment